NewthanGuy/CMDV5/README.md

 Shoutout for Windfuf for being cool and coding CmdV5 and CmdV4

-windfuf helped Improve CmdV4 and CmdV5 and Kills bugs and glitches
+windfuf helped improve CmdV4 and CmdV5 and fixes bugs and quirks

 CMDV1-3 are Coded by Good_night_forever/kabecinha11 and Created by Kabecinha11
 CMDV4-5 are Coded by Windfuf and Created By kabecinha11